Aashiqui

 Upon release, it received positive reviews and emerged as a commercial success.
-The soundtrack album has been rated fourth by Planet Bollywood on their "100 Greatest Bollywood Soundtracks".
 It was the best selling Bollywood album at the time of its release.
-At the 36th Filmfare Awards, the film received 7 nominations and won 4 awards with a sweep in the music categories.
-The film was remade in Kannada as Roja (2002).

 The soundtrack album sold 20 million units, making it the best-selling Bollywood soundtrack album of all time.
 A cover version of one of its songs, "Dheere Dheere" was later performed by Yo Yo Honey Singh and released in 2015.

+At the 36th Filmfare Awards, the film received 7 nominations and won four awards in music.
+The film was remade in Kannada as Roja (2002).
 A sequel to the film, Aashiqui 2, with a completely new theme, directed by Mohit Suri with Aditya Roy Kapur and Shraddha Kapoor, was released on 26 April 2013.

 Plot

-Rahul (Rahul Roy) is angry with his dad for marrying a second wife, while his mother is still alive; in rage and in fury he pays an uninvited visit to the wedding where he throws his mother's mangalsutra and all the other household items she preserved.
+Rahul is angry with his dad for marrying a second wife, while his mother is still alive.
+In rage and in fury he pays an uninvited visit to the wedding where he throws his mother's mangalsutra and all the other household items she preserved.
 He breaks the windows of the wedding car and is hence arrested and sent to the nearest police station.

-Meanwhile, Anu (Anu Aggarwal) runs away from an oppressive girls' hostel run by Arnie Campbell (Tom Alter), who immediately reports to the police station that she is missing.
+Meanwhile, Anu runs away from an oppressive girls' hostel run by Arnie Campbell, who immediately reports to the police station that she is missing.
 The police catch her and keep her at a nearby police station (which happens to be the same one where Rahul is held).

 While waiting for Arnie, Rahul offers Anu his jacket, which she accepts.
 Arnie then arrives and takes her back to the oppressive hostel, promising the police inspector that this will not happen again.
 After they leave, the inspector turns to Rahul and offers him some advice, then releases him to return to his broken home.
 Rahul can not stop thinking about the beautiful Anu.
 The very next day, Rahul goes to the hostel area wishing to meet her and spots his jacket hanging outside.
 Since she lives in a girl's hostel there is no way he can enter.
 Hence, he plays cricket with his friend and deliberately hits the ball into the compound.
 The security lets him inside to retrieve the ball.
 Rahul goes inside and sees Anu climbing a ladder.
 She is very surprised by his presence and falls off the ladder.
-Rahul is unable to express his feelings for her so he wrote a note on the electricity bill his mother told him to pay that very day.
+Rahul is unable to express his feelings for her so he writes a note on the electricity bill his mother told him to pay that very day.
 Anu takes the note and leaves.
-His mother becomes upset that Rahul did not pay the bill and asks his Master (tailor) to help get the bill back.
+His mother becomes upset that Rahul did not pay the bill and asks his 'Master' (tailor) to help get the bill back.